meg768/installing-new-rpi-from-scratch/README.md

 # installing-new-rpi-from-scratch
-Installing New Raspberry PI From Scratch
+Installing New Raspberry PI From Scratch from a Mac.

 ## Pi Filler
 Use Pi Filler to create your image from https://www.raspberrypi.org/downloads